Skip to main content

 • No document input required — the template provides the form structure

-• Provide data/instructions via the Text input
+• Provide data/instructions via the JSON input

 Logic Nodes